WheezyE/Winelink/docs/README.md

 # Winelink
 A [Winlink](http://winlink.org/) (RMS Express & VARA) installer Script for the Raspberry Pi 4.

-This script will help you install Box86, Wine, winetricks, Windows DLL's, RMS Express, & VARA.
-You will then be prompted to configure RMS Express & VARA to send/receive audio from a USB sound card plugged into your Pi.
-This installer will only work on the Raspberry Pi 4B for now (support for earlier Raspberry Pi models is planned for later).

 **_This project is still very early in development.
 It still has lots of bugs which cause frequent crashes in RMS Express.
 Stability should improve later._**

-To run Windows .exe files on RPi4 (ARM/Linux), we need an x86 emulator ([Box86](https://github.com/ptitSeb/box86)) and a Windows API Call interpreter ([Wine](https://github.com/wine-mirror/wine)).
-Box86 is open-source and runs about 10x faster than [ExaGear](https://www.huaweicloud.com/kunpeng/software/exagear.html) or [Qemu](https://github.com/qemu/qemu).
-ExaGear is also closed source abandonware and Qemu (qemu-system & qemu-user-static) also has issues running more complex Wine programs on the Pi.
-Box86 is much smaller in file size and much easier to install too.

 ## Installation
 Simply copy and paste these commands into your Raspberry Pi 4's terminal: